gradwahl/Achievd/README.md

 - Live Steam profile, owned-games, achievement, and global-rarity sync
 - Dashboard with completion, remaining achievements, perfected games, and recent unlocks
-- Game library with search, filters, sorting, cards, and compact list view
+- Game library with search, filters, sorting, hidden games, and box-art editing
 - Install games from Steam directly from the library when they are not installed
 - Play installed Steam games directly from the library
-- Per-game achievement pages with spoiler hiding and rarity labels
+- Per-game achievement pages with spoiler hiding, rarity labels, and custom banners
+- SteamGridDB browsing for replacement box art and banners when `STEAMGRIDDB_API_KEY` is configured
 - Planner for pinned achievements, notes, manual progress, priority, and archive state
 - Global sync progress visible while using Dashboard, Games, Planner, or Settings
-- Local desktop accounts with encrypted per-user Steam API keys
+- Local desktop accounts with encrypted per-user Steam API keys, login tiles, and optional saved-password login
+- Settings for spoiler mode, default library sort, theme preference, and rarity thresholds
 - PostgreSQL-backed storage for larger scraped datasets
 - JSON export and account deletion from Settings